Arnulf of Carinthia: Final years

-In addition to aftereffects from the stroke, Arnulf's contracted morbus pediculosis (infestation of pubic lice on his eyelid), which prevented him from effectively dealing with the problems besetting his reign.
+In addition to after effects of the stroke, Arnulf contracted morbus pediculosis (infestation of pubic lice on his eyelid), which prevented him from effectively dealing with the problems besetting his reign.
 Italy was lost, raiders from Moravia and Magyars were continually harassing his lands, and Lotharingia was in revolt against Zwentibold.
 He was also plagued by escalating violence and power struggles among the lower Frankish nobility.

-On December 8, 899, Arnulf died at Ratisbon in present-day Bavaria.
-He is entombed in St. Emmeram's Basilica at Regensburg, which is now known as Schloss Thurn und Taxis, the palace of the Princes of Thurn und Taxis.
+On 8 December 899 Arnulf died at Ratisbon, in present-day Bavaria.
+He is entombed in St. Emmeram's Basilica at Regensburg, which is now known as Schloss Thurn und Taxis, the palace of the princes of Thurn und Taxis.
 He was succeeded as the king of East Francia by his only legitimate son from Ota, Louis the Child.
 After Louis' death in 911 at age 17 or 18, the East Frankish branch of the Carolingian dynasty ceased to exist.
 Arnulf had had the nobility recognize the rights of his illegitimate sons, Zwentibold and Ratold, as his successors.
 Zwentibold continued to rule Lotharingia until his murder in 900.